BayAreaMetro/zoning/README.md

 The Makefile contains all the necessary pointers to what data is needed, where to get it, scripts to load it into Postgres, and scripts to join source parcel and zoning data.

+If you're using this repository, you probably need to change something: the zoning file for a particular jurisdiction, or the parcel data that are being used.
+You may be working on the Land Use server at MTC, where there is a VM at NAPA/D/VMs/salter that contains a postgres database loaded with the most recent tables of the run of this script.
+If you are concerned about whether that VM is up to date, check the git log of the /zoning folder in there to see whether it is up to date with this repository.

+There are more make targets than are documented in this readme, which may be useful to you for whatever you are doing.
+Generic ones are at the bottom of the Makefile (e.g. `make clean_database`).
+Look at Loading/Processing for more on where you might need to start.

 ####Data
 The following are required: